SwaraMPatil/HTML-CSS-Practice/Readme.md

-# 🌐 HTML & CSS Practice Projects
+# 🌐 HTML & CSS Practice
 This repository contains a collection of mini-projects and practice files created to strengthen my skills in **HTML5** and **CSS3**.
 Each project is built with the goal of mastering layout, design, responsiveness, and styling fundamentals.

 ---